Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Invalid name
    If, in **Search by name** sub flow, user enters a name with invalid characters, the system will display an alert message.
-User could either re-enters the name or cancel the operation.
+User could either re-enter the name or cancel the operation.

 Special Requirements
 ^^^^^^^^^^^^^^^^^^^^

-If, in **Search by name** sub flow, user has successfuly receive the list of student name and want to sort it, he/she could select to sort it by *year* or *major*.
+If, in **Search by name** sub flow, user has successfully received the list of student name and want to sort it, he/she could select to sort it by *year* or *major*.

 If, in **Search by name** sub flow, user enters a name which is not matched